jaredly/geometricart/Roadmap.md

 	- [x] ok this is getting a little weird though.
 I'm not deduping segments correctly.
 	- [x] hmm not just verticals. if there are two guides, I'm not deduping the paths.
 		- probably because I assumed that you couldn't have two guides in the same spot.
-- [ ] all visible paths have intersections at points, and guides.
+- [x] all visible paths have intersections at points, and guides.
-	- [ ] FIRST step is to simplify all paths tyvm
+	- [x] FIRST step is to simplify all paths tyvm
-	- [ ] oh wait not guides actually, just "next segments" would be enough I think?
+	- [x] oh wait not guides actually, just "next segments" would be enough I think?
-	- [ ] need to honor limits on circle primitives
+	- [x] need to honor limits on circle primitives

 - [x] lighten/darken palette colors!
 	- maybe want to muck with saturation as well?
-	- [ ] PREVIEWWWWW PLEASE
+	- [x] PREVIEWWWWW PLEASE

+- [ ] 'm' should toggle the current mirror.
+I think.
+And maybe a key to rotate through them? idk.
+	- maybe shift-m rotates through them. when changing the mirror status, I should briefly show the mirror dealio, dontchaknow.

 Basic Plan: